 7 Ways of Coping With DEVOLSON: The Dark, Evil Vortex of Late September, October, and November

-It’s DEVOLSON season.
-This is an acronym for a phrase I coined as a way to describe the busiest and often most difficult time of year to be a teacher.
-It stands for the dark, evil vortex of late September, October, and November.
-(Obviously it’s not always dark or evil, but the acronym isn’t as fun without dramatic adjectives.)
+Folks: We are squarely in DEVOLSON season.
+This is an acronym I coined as a way to describe the busiest and often most difficult time of year to be a teacher: the Dark, Evil Vortex of Late September, October, and November.
+(Obviously it doesn’t always feel dark or evil, but the acronym isn’t as fun without dramatic adjectives.)

 When I found myself in DEVOLSON during my first two years of teaching, I didn’t know how to cope.
 In fact, I didn’t know I was even in DEVOLSON; all I knew was that I was miserable.
-Unfortunately, I adopted a routine that involved whining to my loved ones, overeating, buying things at Target I didn’t need, and scrolling the employment website during my lunch break, trying to find a job that wouldn’t leave me so stressed or crazy.
+Unfortunately, I adopted a routine that involved whining to my loved ones, shutting myself in my house, buying things online I didn’t need, and scrolling the employment website during my lunch break, trying to find a job that wouldn’t leave me so stressed or exhausted.

 But during my third year of teaching, when the hopeless feeling of late September hit, I recognized the pattern.

 Hmm, that’s funny, I thought.
 This keeps happening at exactly the same time every year, and even weathered veterans report the same feelings.
-And that’s when I realized it was DEVOLSON, and not just something I’d created in my head.
+And that’s when I realized it was DEVOLSON, and not just something that I was dealing with solo.
 If you’re having similar feelings, know that you are not alone.
 Here are a few ideas on how to cope.

 1. Learn to recognize the signs of DEVOLSON.